djoc3/react-markdown/README.md

 Markdown Preview is built with React and Marked.js

-Developed and maintain by Dan O'Connor
+Developed and maintained by Dan O'Connor